“Painting is easy when you don’t know how,

 – Edgar Degas

 So if I were to say, “painting is easy,” you may deduce that I am still a novice, and you would be right.
 Sure, I’ve painted off and on since grade school, acquired a fair amount of knowledge and talent, even scored a few commissions over the years, but I’m no Van Gogh.
 (I still have both my ears and I’m only a little bit crazy!)

-Painting gives me a sense of accomplishment.
-I paint to amuse and amaze myself.
+I need the tangible sense of accomplishment, but mostly I paint to amuse and sometimes amaze myself.
 I can laugh at an epic fail or marvel over an almost masterpiece, because I enjoy the process.
 I love the texture and the flow, the magic and the mystery.

 I am currently exploring Plein Air, (painting outside).
 It is challenging, exciting and tests my skills against the elements.
 It combines my fondness for nature and desire for travel, and I have met some truly wonderful people.

 I learn something every time I pick up a brush and someday I hope to be accomplished enough to say, “painting is difficult.”
 Until then, it’s all fun.